Parents & Citizens Association

 The P&C has representation on the School Board and the local District of P&C Associations.

 The P&C meet once a month during term time.
-Meeting are held on the 2nd Monday of each month at 7.30pm at the College in the Elicos Room.
+Meetings are held on a Monday at 7.30pm at the College in the Elicos Room.
+Please check the school calendar for dates.
 Attendance at these meetings is a useful way to find out more about what is happening in the College, its future plans and how these will affect your child and your family.
 It is also a venue for parents to voice concerns, raise issues and discuss ideas both with the Principal and with other parents.

 P & C can be contacted on firstname.lastname@example.org